trifectatechfoundation/trifectatech-website/content/blog/zlib-rs-performance.md

 Our [`zlib-rs`](https://github.com/memorysafety/zlib-rs) project implements a drop-in replacement for `libz.so`, a dynamic library that is widely used to perform gzip (de)compression.

-Of course `zlib-rs` is written in rust, and while we aim for a safe implementation, a crucial aspect of making this project succesful is solid performance.
+Of course, `zlib-rs` is written in rust, and while we aim for a safe implementation, a crucial aspect of making this project successful is solid performance.
 The original zlib implementation does not make good use of modern hardware, and the bar for zlib performance is set by the [`zlib-ng`](https://github.com/zlib-ng/zlib-ng) fork of zlib.
 It drops some legacy support, and makes good use of modern CPU capabilities like SIMD instructions.
 It is not uncommon for zlib-ng to be 2X faster than stock zlib.

 In order to be an attractive alternative to zlib, and make some system administrator go through the process of using our implementation, we must at least be close in performance to zlib-ng.
 In this post we'll see how the implementation performs today, and how we actually (try to) measure that performance.